 In this context, a crash looks catastrophic.
 That’s because the chart is tracking gains.
 Whatever the lowest the market has been in the time frame the chart is looking at is typically the baseline.
 Our minds think of this baseline as zero.
 This concept of zero is further enforced when we read headlines saying things like “stock market crash wipes out five years of gains.”

 As you can see, if you invested in the stock market in 1990, when the year opened at 2,810, even with a 27% drop in value in 2020, you still end up with a year low of 18,591.
-This means you’ve increased your money more than six-fold, or you’ve seen a gain of 562%.
+This means you’ve increased your money more than six-fold or seen a gain of 562%.

 But the only way to achieve this gain is to have your money in the market.
 Trying to pull your money out before a downturn and put it back in before an upswing is known as timing the market.
-As great as it sounds in theory, it simply isn’t possible for most professional investors, let alone retail investors.
+As great as it sounds in theory, it isn’t possible for most professional investors, let alone retail investors.
 The most predictable aspect of the market is its unpredictability.
-When investors try to time the market, or they invest based on emotions, they often end up taking money out of the market when it’s low and putting it back in when it’s high.
+When investors try to time the market or invest based on emotions, they often end up taking money out of the market when it’s low and putting it back in when it’s high.
 In other words, they’re buying high and selling low, which is the exact opposite of a sound investment strategy.